-The key to effective management and relief of neck pain in many cases is working with a team who are willing to take a sufficiently flexible approach, and trial a number of different therapies to see what works best on your specific case.
+The ultimate key to successful treatment of neck pain is working with a team who are willing to take a sufficiently flexible approach, and trial a number of different therapies to see what works best on your specific case.

 Acupuncture can be extremely helpful in the management of many neck pain cases.
 We don’t approach acupuncture in the traditional way where needles are placed in a wide no. of locations, we generally focus directly on the area of pain.

 Acupuncture aims to promote blood flow, release pressure points in muscle and reduce pain signals.
 Needles are placed very superficially around the area of pain and we generally leave them in for around 10 minutes, depending on your body’s tolerance to them.
 If acupuncture works for your neck pain, you will usually start to feel the benefits within the first 2-3 sessions.

 Your spinal column is made up of a series of bones, these bones are able to move and flex because of the discs and small joints that connect them.
 There is actually only a small amount of movement at each ‘segment’ of the spine but when you add all those little units up you have a reasonably mobile column.

 The facet joints (think small knuckle sized weight bearing joints) in your neck are a prime suspect for generating neck pain.
 It’s these facet joints that have locked when you can’t turn your head.
 It’s these little joints that get injured when you get a whiplash.
 The majority of neck pain sufferers have one or more locked up, facet joints in their neck.
 Spinal mobilisation or spinal manipulations mobilise the facet joints and restore movement to your neck and can bring great relief.

 Heaps of people find the application of ice packs for the treatment of their neck pain can prove to be very beneficial.
 Ice works by interrupting pain signals within the nerve, stimulates the activity of blood vessels, and reduces both inflammatory and pain chemistry in the neck.